 Probable cause is a legal requirement that is found in the Fourth Amendment to the United States Constitution.
 Essentially, probable cause means that police have a reasonable basis for believing that a crime has been committed.

 For example: You are pulled over for speeding.
 Upon asking for your license and registration, you open your glove box, and an open bottle of alcohol and a bag of what looks like illicit drugs are revealed.
 The police officer, even though he is standing outside of your car, sees these items.
 The police officer also notices that you are slurring your words, and seem to be impaired.
 The combination of facts leads the officer to decide that they have probable cause to search your vehicle as it is likely to assume that you committed a crime (drinking and driving, illegal drug possession, etc.).

 A police officer cannot search your home or vehicle simply because you have been accused or charged with a crime in the past, “look” like a criminal, are speaking rudely to the police officer, or because they “feel” like it.
 When they do, this is a violation of search and seizure laws, and your constitutional rights have been breached.

 Contact Our Experienced Criminal Defense Attorneys Today

 If you are facing criminal charges and believe that evidence has been seized against you in an illegal manner, our experienced criminal defense attorneys will work tirelessly on your behalf.
 We believe that breaches of constitutional rights are appalling, and will attempt to get evidence against you dismissed/withheld from court.
-To learn more and schedule your free consultation, please contact our law offices today online or by phone.
+To learn more and schedule a consultation, please contact our law offices today online or by phone.